Common Misconceptions

 Misconception 2: "The trapezium rule gives the exact area under the curve"

 The trapezium rule gives an ESTIMATE — an approximation, not the exact area.
-This is because the tops of the trapezoid strips are straight lines, not curves.
-The actual curve bends between the strip boundaries, so there is always a gap between the trapezium tops and the actual curve.
-Increasing the number of strips improves the estimate but never makes it exact.
-Exact areas require integration (calculus), which is the only way to get a precise answer.
+This is because the tops of the trapezium strips are straight lines, not curves.
+The actual curve bends between the strip boundaries, so there is always a small gap between the trapezium tops and the actual curve.
+Increasing the number of strips gives a better estimate, because each strip is narrower and the straight-line tops fit the curve more closely — but it is always an approximation.

 Misconception 3: "Area under a speed-time graph is always the distance, even below the x-axis"